pharzan/fake_commit/README.md

 # Fake Commit
-A git fake commit generator to make those github squares green.
+A git fake commit generator to make those Github squares green.

 This simple script generates a linux shell script which in turn creates random number of *empty git commits* in desired number of days from now.